 Advances in exploration and geological modeling technology are also helping companies to further unlock the value in Mexico’s northern mining concessions.
 “When we acquired the Samalayuca property there had been very little drilling,” said Culver.
 “We performed a lot of surface sampling over the last three years followed by a property-wide drone surveys 2016.
 The company then performed a ground magnetic survey in early 2017, followed up by a much larger ground magnetic survey in October 2017, first targeting the previously mined open-pit area, La Gloria, which was mined by gambusinos up until the 1960s followed by four of other principal pits.”

 VVC has incorporated the data into a geological model that was used to design a 3,000-meter drill program aimed at defining one or two pits to start a pilot mine operation.
-That drilling commenced in late in 2017 and will restart in early 2018.
-The company plans to use the cashflow generated from the pilot mining operation to support further drilling on the property, which is more than 11 kilometers long and 1.5 kilometers wide.
+That drilling commenced in late in 2017 and has undergone two out of three phases.
+The company plans to use the cashflow generated from the pilot mining operation to support further drilling on the property, which is more than 11 kilometers long and 3.0 kilometers wide.

 Mexico’s mining-friendly policies and the underexplored copper potential in the country’s resource-rich northern states will continue to offer opportunity for junior explorers.
 Further discoveries are bound to emerge with the use of more modern exploration techniques, comparable to the resurgence seen in the old mining towns of Canada and the US.